jschra/grater_expectations/README.md

 ## Tutorial

-To help you get started with using grater_expectations, a tutorial is available for you to walk through.
-To run it, first go to the `testing_config.yml` and enter names for the following parameters (these need to be globally unique, so be creative!):
+A tutorial is available to help you get started with using Grater Expectations.
+To run it, make sure that your [system is set up](#setting-up-your-system) for running all components.
+Next, [generate a virtual environment](#getting-started) to run the project in.
+Next, open the `testing_config.yml` configuration file and enter names for the following parameters (these need to be globally unique, so be creative!):

 > 1. store_bucket
 > 2. site_bucket
 > 3. data_bucket

 Example values for these can be found under the [Creating a new project](#creating-a-new-project) section.
 You can use the default values for the other parameters.

 After doing so, you can initialize the tutorial on your local machine by calling `python initialize_project.py -p tutorial` from your terminal at the root of this repository.
 The tutorial will then automatically be generated, after which a tutorial notebook will be opened for you.